Brazil–Italy relations: Cultural relations

 Brazil ranked 11th out of 119 countries by number of students of Italian language.
-The total amount is of 40,455 students of Italian descent in Brazil (60% of whom, precisely 25,276, are supported by the Ministry of Foreign Affairs and International Cooperation through the contributions paid for lectorship, and courses).
+The total number is of 40,455 students of Italian descent in Brazil (60% of whom, precisely 25,276, are supported by the Ministry of Foreign Affairs and International Cooperation through the contributions paid for lectorship, and courses).
 The number of Brazilian students involved in language learning is increasing, so much so that many teachers themselves have confirmed the existence of a large number of students on the waiting list who cannot access the courses they hold.
 From 2013 to 2015, about 4,000 Brazilian students traveled abroad to Italy.
 In Brazil, there is a large and qualified presence of Italian researchers and teachers active in the Brazilian academic system.
 Over 800 bilateral agreements signed in recent years by Italian and Brazilian universities and research institutions have consolidated bi-directional academic mobility.

 Economic relations

 Italy is now among the first investors in Brazil and is one of the major trading partners of the South American countries.
 Italian exports to Brazil are mainly concentrated in the sectors of industrial machinery and electrical equipment, chemicals, vehicles, trailers and semi-trailers and pharmaceuticals.
 In the Italian demand for Brazilian products, raw materials and products such as paper and cellulose, metals, coffee and soya are prevalent.

-Many Italian companies invest in Brazil with a medium-long term vision looking for the opportunities of this large market.
+Many Italian companies invest in Brazil with a medium-long-term vision looking for the opportunities of this large market.
 The consequence was the development of a strong Italian entrepreneurial fabric in Brazil.
 According to data published by the Brazilian Ministry of Economy, since 2018 Italy has been the main investor among the signatory countries of the Memorandum of Understanding on Investment facilitation.
 About 1,000 Italian companies currently operate in Brazil and some of them play a leading role in strategic sectors of the economy, such as energy, telecommunications, infrastructure, steel and automotive.